circuitdao/docs/docs/technical-manual/overview.md

   * Treasury
   * BYC Tail
   * CRT Tail
-* **Announcer**: The owner of an Announcer must authorise the operation.
-Applies to:
+* **Announcer**: An Announcer must authorise the operation.
+Excluding owner spends of the Announcer, this applies to:
   * Announcer Registry
-* **Protocol deployer**: The person deploying the protocol.
-These operations must be performed at protocol launch.
+* **Protocol deployer**: The person/entity deploying the protocol.
+These operations must and can only be performed at protocol launch.
 Applies to:
   * Announcer Registry
   * CRT Tail
+  * Statutes
+  * Oracle (?)

 For a visualisation of all operations and their interdependencies, see the [inter-coin communication](./advanced-topics/inter-coin-communication) page.